 Louis vuitton and supreme collaboration attracted hundreds and thousands of Chinese consumers

 Chinese consumers are attracted by what is on the top.
-LV one of the leader of the luxury sector and supreme, giant of the street fashion, this collaboration caught all the attention during its launch.
+LV one of the leaders of the luxury sector and supreme, giant of street fashion, this collaboration caught all the attention during its launch.

-In early July, Louis Vuitton opened a pop-up store at a gallery in the trendy 798 Art Zone in Beijing to sell items that the two brands created in collaboration like hoodies, key pouches and the classic LV Keepall emblazoned with logos of both brands.
+In early July, Louis Vuitton opened a pop-up store at a gallery in the trendy 798 Art Zone in Beijing to sell items that the two brands created in collaboration like hoodies, key pouches, and the classic LV Keepall emblazoned with logos of both brands.
 There was a fierce dispute between fans and re-sellers.
-It was originally planned to open this Beijing store until July 14 but at July 2, LV has already announced in its Weibo account : all products were sold out.
+It was originally planned to open this Beijing store until July 14 but on July 2, LV has already announced in its Weibo account: all products were sold out.

 The Chinese bought 46% of the global luxury goods